AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 #### Still don't see the **Submit a ticket** link

-If you don't have **Shared Accounts** under the **Switch Accounts** drop-down list, but you are working for a client who has an Adobe Commerce license, please ask them to grant you Shared Access.
+If you don’t have **Shared Accounts** under the **Switch Accounts** drop-down list, but you are working for a client who has an Adobe Commerce license, please ask them to grant you Shared Access.
 For more details review [Provide shared access to Magento Account](https://support.magento.com/hc/en-us/articles/360000913794#provide-shared-access).

-If you are an Adobe Commerce license owner, please verify that you don't have an invoice with **Pending Payment** status.
+If you are an Adobe Commerce license owner, please verify that you don’t have an invoice with **Pending Payment** status.
 Support entitlements are automatically granted or revoked according to invoice payment status.

-<u>How To Check Your Payment Status</u>:
+<span class="wysiwyg-underline">How To Check Your Payment Status</span>:

 1. Log in to [magento.com](http://support.magento.com/).
 1. Click on **Billing History** on the left.